Bing Carburetors that pee gasoline onto your boot; or,

 (2) Bing sells a conversion, the Dual-Independent Float kits, $$$ with the special bowls required.
 NOT a BMW item.
 So, below is a couple of short paragraphs about the Bing Independent floats kits:

 BMW undoubtedly could have installed these, when they became available, if they thought they were an improvement.
 I doubt it would have cost BMW any additional money.
 BMW was likely smart enough to know that adjusting floats 2 or 3 times over a period of months until the adjustment settles down was not great on customer & shop personnel relationships.
-Much more importantly, BMW likely also knew that these new bowls came without any sort of tiny brass tube sticking upwards, that acts as a relief vent of sorts.
+Much more importantly, BMW likely also knew that these new bowls came without any sort of tiny brass tube sticking upwards, that acts as a relief-vent-of-sorts.
 Without that vertical tube, a slightly leaky float needle/seat could end up filling the bowl, and maybe dump liquid fuel into the engine’s left cylinder, particularly if the side-stand was being used.
 Common liquids do not compress.
 If the left cylinder contains a few tablespoons of liquid fuel….& you try to start the bike, the right cylinder might try to start and run the engine.
-The left piston will rise with great force, & strike the liquid fuel, which does NOT compress.
+The left piston will move outwards with great force, striking the liquid fuel, which does NOT compress.
 This can lead to more than just a bent connecting rod.
 The piston could break-up and the engine start and toss all sorts of small broken pieces from the piston, etc., into anyplace it can …including the oiling system.
 The rod could break.
 A valve could break.
 Even if the right cylinder did not fire up, the starter motor force might cause left cylinder damage.

 We know you are a nice person, and are kind to animals …and to your bike.
 Your motorcycle will appreciate you turning your petcock(s) off when you park the bike ….Bing independent floats kits ……or not!